DylanRhymaun/personal-website/writing/fun/albumsof2025.md

   <div class="album-review">
     <h3>Review</h3>
     <p>*Let God Sort Em Out* is a mixed bag in terms of songs you might actually *want* to listen to, but it&#x27;s high points are good enough to get you invited to perform at the damn vatican despite being an autobiography about selling crack.
-That&#x27;s a huge oversimplification just to get you interested, but it&#x27;s true, and if I were the pope I&#x27;d invite them too.
+That&#x27;s a huge oversimplification just to get you interested, but it&#x27;s true, and if I were the pope I&#x27;d invite them too. <br>
 There&#x27;s other albums on this list which are more enjoyable to listen to, both for personal enjoyment and due to the subject matter, but few have the same level of emotional depth and storytelling ability that this album does.
 It cannot be ignored. </p>
   </div>